liborty/rstats/README.md

 ## Usage

-Insert `rstats = "^1"` in the `Cargo.toml` file under `[dependencies]`.
+Insert `rstats = "^1"` in the `Cargo.toml` file, under `[dependencies]`.

-Use any of the following structs that you need in your source files:
+Use in source files any of the following structs, as needed:
 `use rstats::{MinMax,Med,Mstats};`
-Use any of the following functions that you need in your source files:
+and any of the following helper functions:
 `use rstats::{i64tof64,tof64,here,wi,wv,wsum,printvv,genvec,genvecu8};`
-Use any of the following traits that you need in your source files:
+and any of the following traits:
-`use rstats::{Stats,MutStats,Vecu8,Vecg,MutVecg,VecVec,VecVecg};`
+`use rstats::{Stats,MutStats,Vecu8,Vecf64,Vecg,MutVecg,VecVec,VecVecg};`

+It is highly recommended to read and run `tests/tests.rs`, which shows examples of usage.

+To run all the tests, use single thread in order to produce the results in the right order:
+`cargo test --release -- --test-threads=1 --nocapture --color always`

 ## Introduction